 - Paint server address

-In addition, you can specify the ratio between the main and the second color using the secondFraction option.
+In addition, you can specify the ratio between the main and the second color using the secondFraction property.

 Specifies the orientation of the rangeBar indicator.
-Applies only if the geometry.orientation option is "horizontal".
+Applies only if the geometry.orientation property is "horizontal".